 I'm all too familiar with having resistance to certain aspects of running your own business.

 For ages, I truly resisted the idea of 'niching'.
 Over the past 40 years, I've photographed everything and anything.
 But I was constantly being told I needed to niche.
 And it was a difficult thing to wrap my head around.
 But I realised trying to market commercial photography, wedding photography, newborn photography etc just wasn't providing the results I needed my business to provide.

 It simply wasn't working.

 Get in touch if you're ready to streamline your efforts

-If you're in the planning stages of your business and have never run a business before, then I can assist you to have clear goals to work on to ensure you are focussed on the immediately important activities and putting the foundations in place as you plan your business out.
+If you're in the planning stages of your business and have never run a business before, then I can assist you to have clear goals to work on to ensure you are focused on the immediately important activities and putting the foundations in place as you plan your business out.
 This includes assisting with your business plan, your marketing strategy, designing and building of a website, training on social media and business tools we identify you will need to run your business and general IT and business support and mentoring.